How to write business collaboration emails for B2B?

 • Describe the background or supporting information necessary.

-• Provide only the necessary information to explain the issue or ask questions.
+• Provide only the necessary information to explain the issue or ask questions in a short or descriptive paragraph.

 • If the email contains a file attachment, describe what it has and what actions need to be taken.